Skip to Main Content

 How to get the best first-time homeowners insurance rate

-Getting quotes from several different companies can help you find a more competitive rate for your home insurance.
+1. The first step is to shop around and compare different home insurance carriers to see which will offer you the coverage you want at the most competitive rate.
+Getting quotes from several companies can help you find a more competitive rate for your home insurance.
 Every company has different rates, and prices can vary greatly.
 Each insurance provider will weigh your rating factors differently.
 For example, if you have a prior claim, you may find that one company surcharges the claim much more heavily than another.

 How to keep your homeowners insurance rate low

 Once you have signed up for a first-time home buyer’s insurance policy, you may notice your premium changing at your annual renewal.
-This can happen for a few reasons.
+While insurance premiums will generally increase each year, this can happen for a few reasons.
 The price of labor and materials may have increased in your area, which can increase the amount of dwelling coverage you have.
-Or perhaps you filed a claim, which may raise your premium
+Or perhaps you filed a claim, which may raise your premium.

 Additionally, insurance companies can file for across-the-board rate increases with a state insurance department.
 Even if nothing else has changed, the new rates might impact the cost of your policy.
 However, there are steps you can take to help keep your insurance premiums in check: